brainfoolong/omxwebgui/README.md

 ## Requirements
 `sudo apt-get install php5-cli`
-* or when you already have a webserver installed with PHP 5.4+ than you need nothing extra :)

 ## Run
 To create a simple php webserver listening on port 4321, you can change the port to whatever you want.